mikavir/scrub-savers/README.md

 ### Sorting and Searching

 - As a Shopper, I want to sort the list of available products so that I can easily identify the best-rated, best-priced, and categorically sorted products.
-- As a Shopper, I want to sort a specific category of products so that I can find the best-priced or best-rated products in that category or sort them by name.
-- As a Shopper, I want to sort multiple categories or products simultaneously so that I can find the best-priced or best-rated products across broad categories, such as clothing or medical items.
 - As a Shopper, I want to search for a product by name or description so that I can find the specific product I want to purchase.
-- As a Shopper, I want to easily view what I have searched for and the number of results so that I can quickly identify if the product I'm searching for is available.

 ### Purchasing and Checkout

 - As a Shopper, I want to easily select the size and quantity of a product when purchasing it so that I don't accidentally select the wrong size.
-- As a Shopper, I want to view items in my bag to be purchased so that I can identify the total cost of the items I'm purchasing.
 - As a Shopper, I want to adjust the quantity of individual items in my bag so that I can easily make changes to my purchase before checkout.
-- As a Shopper, I want to easily enter my payment information so that I can checkout quickly.
 - As a Shopper, I want to view an order confirmation after checkout so that I can verify that I haven't made any mistakes.
 - As a Shopper, I want to receive an email confirmation after my purchase so that I have a record of my purchase.